jocelynz4890/arc-hive-frontend/Design.md

 In order to refresh my app daily at midnight, I had to create a new concept that had no state and contained one action, a trigger that took a secret (for security, so that it cannot be called by anything other than a cron job that schedules when this trigger is called) and will set off a chain of actions across concepts that should execute one by one through chained syncs, since some of their inputs depend on previous actions’ outputs.

+### Events Concept

+I found that after the chain of sync actions triggered by the DailyRefresh concept occurred, the UI could not refresh automatically, so the events concept only contains a single action, emit, to force a refresh on the frontend after the daily refresh event sequence occurs.
+This is used along with updating the Request concept to create an endpoint for server sent events.

+### Syncs and Security Considerations

+I started with a sync for the daily refresh, which should allow the user to earn rewards points, reset streaks for their arcs, and update their stats (actions across 3 concepts).
+In addition, the number of points, streak continuation/reset, and stat gains/losses depend on the information of whether a user made arc progress individually and with the rest of the arc members, so an additional action is required to convey that information as input to the other actions.

+Next, I added a sync to initialize the user's data when they are initially registered.

+All routes used by the syncs were excluded in `passthrough.ts`.

+All actions that involved writing to the database, or that could've revealed sensitive user information, such as being able to retrieve a friend code from just a user ID, were excluded in `passthrough.ts` so that they would not be public endpoints.

+All queries are excluded as well, since they directly interface with the database and should not be exposed.

+The syncs use session tokens to ensure the user is authenticated.

+### Deployment

+#### Static Site

+I set up a static site for my frontend.
+Link here: https://arc-hive.onrender.com

+#### Web Service

+I set up a web service for my backend.
+Link here: https://arc-hive-backend.onrender.com

+#### Cron Job

+I used https://console.cron-job.org/jobs to create a cron job to POST at the URL https://arc-hive-backend.onrender.com/api/DailyRefresh/trigger, with the crobtab expression `0 0 * * *` so that it runs daily at midnight, and a request body with {"secret":"<YOUR_DAILY_REFRESH_SECRET>"}.
+The issue here is that there is a timeout of 30s, which might not be long enough to do a full refresh for all users, but the daily refresh endpoint returns immediately after verifying the secret, and all the heavy work is done in the later syncs it triggers, but this means that if processing fails, it won't be reflected in the HTTP response, and logs will be required to detect failures.

 ## Frontend Changes

 Most of the frontend changes that differ from the original design were made in response to visual design choices (color and typography) that impacted readability/navigability in unexpected ways after the visual changes were made.